 Their tasting flights are made up of 5 or 6 of their consistently good wines from their wonderfully diverse selection of varietals and blends.
 They offer everything from Chardonnay and Cab Sav to dessert wines and port so there’s something for everyone.

-It may be that you had so much fun at Redhook Brewery you decided to stay on for dinner.
-If that’s the case you’ll probably be ready for an early night after all the day drinking.
-But if you’re still ready for more there are some other great cafes, restaurants and bars that are open well into the evening for food and libations.
+If you’re still ready for more fun there are some other great cafes, restaurants and bars that are open well into the evening for food and libations.

 Another choice within the area is Village Wines and then some others outside of the Hollywood District are the Twisted Cuban Cafe & Bar and the Tandem Dinner & Wine Bar.

-Also be sure to check online or in the local publications for events listings.
-Many of the of the local establishments offer evening entertainment and the Redhook Brewery Woodinville even offers outdoor movie nights in the summer.
+Also, be sure to check online or in the local publications for events listings as many of the local establishments offer evening entertainment.

 If you’re looking for something really special then The Herbfarm is the place.
 Here you will be wined and dined in a beautiful eclectically decorated restaurant surrounded by artwork and objects from all over the world.